Nginx - OpenTelemetry Collector

 Dashboard panels will start to fill automatically.
 It's important to note that each panel fills with data matching the time range query and received since the panel was created.
 Results won't immediately be available, but within 20 minutes, you'll see full graphs and maps.

-Viewing Nginx dashboardsβ
+Viewing the Nginx dashboardsβ

 Overviewβ